CS5500-24Fall-Avec-le-Bon-Chat/cs5500-base/StandUpDocuments/Week-2-September-16-retrospective.md

 ### Bo Pang
 - **Achievements and Contributions:**
-  - Help set up meeting
+  - Help set up meeting with TA
+  - Started working on code analysis of Calc-sheet.
+  - Started learning about Agile methodology
 - **Challenges Faced:**
-  -
+  - Not farmiliar with design patterns
 - **Areas for Improvement:**
-  -
+  - Design pattern learning
+  - Get more prepared before subteam meeting about the knowledge.
 - **Feedback and Suggestions:**
+  - Keep learning.
-  -
+  - Find team position.

 ### Cathy Fu
 - **Achievements and Contributions:**